chalmerlowe/intro_to_sprinting/class_materials/lesson_05_git_overview.md

     git add *.txt
     ```

-4. After adding the files you changed it is time to **commit** them.
+**Commit** your changes when you are ready to make a permanent record of them.
 It is customary to add a description message (using the `-m` option) describing your changes, when you commit.

     ```bash
     git commit -m "Description of changes"
     ```
     **NOTE**: commit messages should be short (typically 50 characters or less).
 See the Resources below for more details on commit messages.

-5. Lastly, you are going to have to send the commit to Github or another Source Code Manager with:
+**Push** the commit to Github or another Source Code Manager with:

     ```bash
     git push origin master